Share Your Life Story

 Sharing your life story can re-establish life meaning through connection to the past and reassert your feelings of relevance and importance.
 Passing wisdom and life lessons on to children and grandchildren and being taken seriously can help to improve your self-esteem and confidence.

-So this Mental Health Week, reach out to everyone in your family, but particularly your elderly relatives, and encourage them to share their story with you.
+So this Mental Health Week, reach out to everyone in your family and encourage them to share their story with you.
 Just telling their story to someone who shows an interest in them can be a powerful way of improving their wellbeing.

 Get in touch